'Black Bear' Review: Aubrey Plaza Needs An Artist Retreat

-Coincidentally a dramedy-thriller film that I liked as well as my most listened to artist in 2020 (according to Spotify), which surely will win the search engine SEO battle of the two, share an animalistic name of Black Bear.
+Coincidentally, a thrilling dramedy that I liked and my most listened to artist in 2020 according to Spotify (which surely will win the search engine SEO battle of the two) both share an animalistic name of Black Bear.
 Lawrence Michael Levine directed and wrote the piece which at the very beginning takes us to the rural parts of New York, the state, where our main character Allison (Aubrey Plaza), being an indie film director/writer, travels to an artist retreat hosted by a couple, Blair (Sarah Gadon) and Gabe (Christopher Abbott).
-The couple seems to be in a breaking point and not only because Blair is pregnant but mostly because they’re two sides of different coins, whilst Allison gets stuck between their arguments as she and Gabe continuously flirt to each other.
+The couple seems to be at a breaking point and not only because Blair is pregnant but mostly because they’re two sides of different coins, whilst Allison gets stuck between their arguments as she and Gabe continuously flirt with each other.
 That is only one side of the same coin but the fact that the film revitalises itself at halfway point is the real catch and why it works as well as it does.

 No matter which half you evaluate, the one linking factor is the acting side of things.
 Gadon and Abbott are a strong black bear-ish backbone with their great output of interesting dialogue and they certainly would have made the whole thing fine just on their own, fortunately we do have Plaza making the finest work which keeps you enthralled furthermore.
 She keeps it calm and collected in the first half, more chaotic energy for sure in the second, never overplaying either but her comedic jabs are actually present in both which also speaks for the script; humour is never dampened, it’s just always low-key and appropriately used to spark up the conversations.